Anglo-Japanese Alliance: Unofficial role in Russo-Japanese War

 The Russo-Japanese War broke out in 1904, as Japan sought to halt the expansion of the Russian Empire's colonies in China.
 Britain did not officially join the Russo-Japanese War, but supported Japan in espionage, ship design, finance, and diplomacy during the war.
-The Anglo-Japanese Alliance was not activated, because its terms stipulated a promise of support only if a signatory entered war with more than one power, whereas Japan was only at war with Russia.
-Similarly, the nature of the alliance meant that France was unable to come to Russia's aid, as this would have meant going to war with Britain.
-This was considered Britain's diplomatic contribution in favour of Japan.

 Meanwhile, even before the war, British and Japanese intelligence had co-operated against Russia due to the Anglo-Japanese Alliance.
 During the war, Indian Army stations in Malaya and China often intercepted and read wireless and telegraph cable traffic relating to the war, which was shared with the Japanese.
 In their turn, the Japanese shared information about Russia with the British with one British official writing of the "perfect quality" of Japanese intelligence.
 In particular, British and Japanese intelligence gathered much evidence that Germany was supporting Russia in the war as part of a bid to disturb the balance of power in Europe, which led to British officials increasingly perceiving that country as a threat to the international order.

 World War I

-The alliance's provisions for mutual defence permitted Japan to enter the First World War on the British side.
+The alliance's provisions for mutual defence required Japan to enter the First World War on the British side.
 The Treaty made possible the Japanese seizure of German possessions in the Pacific north of the equator during the War.
-Japan attacked the German base at Tsingtao in 1914 and forced the Germans to surrender (see Siege of Tsingtao).
-Japanese officers aboard British warships were casualties at the Battle of Jutland in 1916.
+Japan attacked the German base at Qingdao in 1914 and forced the Germans to surrender (see Siege of Tsingtao).
+Japanese officers onboard British warships were casualties at the Battle of Jutland in 1916, and on HMS Vanguard in 1917.
 In 1917, Japanese warships were sent to the Mediterranean and assisted in the protection of Allied shipping near Malta from U-boat attacks.
-A memorial at the Kalkara Naval Cemetery in Malta is dedicated to the 72 Japanese sailors who died in the conflict, including in the 1917 torpedoing of the Japanese destroyer Sakaki.
+A memorial at the Kalkara Naval Cemetery in Malta is dedicated to the 72 Japanese sailors who died in the conflict, including the 1917 torpedoing of the Japanese destroyer Sakaki.